ROBIN6666/Restaurent_Bill_Calculator/README.md

 # Restaurent_Bill_Calculator
+Simple Aplication
-Calculates the Amount bill paid by customer using java script
+Calculates the tip paid by customer using java script.